St Mary's Church, Stadtilm: History

 Construction work on the church began in the first half of the 12th century; it was consecrated in 1235 by Bishop Wilhelm von Havelberg.
 In 1533, the church adopted the Reformation.

 On 1 August 1780, the church was considerably damaged by a town fire.
 Only the outer walls and the burnt-out towers remained.
 During the following nine years, the interior of the church was repaired in late-Baroque style.
 Still part of the original structure are the two-towered west façade, the straight chancel end as well as the north and south portals of the nave with their porches.
 After 1784, a radical change was made to the east section, whereby the eastern enclosing wall was demolished and a connecting wall was inserted at an obtuse angle to the choir, simplifying the shape of the nave and choir and providing both with lower outer walls and a gable roof.
 Inside, the nave and choir were given wooden ceilings and a new internal decoration.
-The altarpiece with Corinthian columns and pilaster order as well as the organ case were renewed.
+The altarpiece with Corinthian columns and pilaster arrangement as well as the organ case were renewed.

 In the course of a historicist general renovation from 1899 to 1903 which intended to re-introduce Gothic forms of style, the south tower was equipped with a staircase.
 The wooden bridge which connected the towers at the height of the fifth storeys had become superfluous and was dismantled; nevertheless, together with the two towers, it has been preserved as the landmark of Stadtilm in the town's coat of arms.
 The pipes in the organ's front façade, which were melted down during the war, are still missing today; the gaps were filled with carvings.
-In 1947, repairing work of the war damage began and was not nearly completed until 1984 when the church was reconsecrated.
+In 1947, work to repair the war damage began and was not nearly completed until 1984 when the church was reconsecrated.
 Among others, the German Foundation for Monument Protection supported the funding of renovation work to preserve the town church, for example on the south-west tower and nave.